RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Discussion

 \subsection{Future work}

 We find it appealing to test the proposed method on an industrial dataset to validate its practicality.
 The XJTU-SY dataset only comes with five bearings per operating condition and they have all been subjected to accelerated degradation, which substantially shortens their lifespan compared to actual industrial bearings.
 A real-world dataset would not have these characteristics.
-We also want to extend our framework to support time-varying covariates, thus incorporating temporal information between the vibration signals in the model.
-This can be done by replacing the learned representation with a recurrent neural network (RNN) architecture, such as a standard RNN or its variants, for example, GRU \citep{cho-etal-2014-properties} or LSTM \citep{818041}.
-Three of the five proposed models assume proportional hazards, which is a reasonable assumption when working with artificially accelerated deterioration conditions.
-However, the proportional hazard assumption is unlikely to hold in an industrial setup.
-Thus, models that support time-varying covariates or models that do not rely on the proportional hazard assumption may be more suited for industrial application.
+We also want to extend our method to support time-varying features, thus incorporating temporal information between the vibration signals in the model, similar to~\cite{zhang_time-dependent_2019}, however, using our definition of event.
+This can be done by replacing the learned representation with a recurrent neural network architecture, such as a standard RNN or its variants, \eg GRU, LSTM or Transformer-based architectures.
+Three of the five proposed models assume proportional hazards; however, the proportional hazards assumption may not hold in an industrial setting.
+Thus, models that support time-varying features or models that do not rely on the proportional hazards assumption may be more suited for industrial application.
+Lastly, as a future work, we have considered a few potential alternatives to alleviate the problem of the identification and recalibration of the frequency bands related to the event detector.
+One promising candidate for alleviating the limitations mentioned above is the Multivariate Variational Decomposition (MVMD) model~\citep{Rehman2019}, which allows decomposing the recordings into their intrinsic oscillatory components, obtaining the different frequency bands in a data-driven way.